-The pair of 150-square-foot kiosks served as both an installation and drink stalls for the recently completed Riverdeck in New York’s Seaport District during the Summer of 2018.
-Characterized by complementary curves that appeared to fit together like puzzle pieces, patrons enjoyed views of both the Brooklyn Bridge and East River.
+The pair of 150-square-foot kiosks that serve as both installations and drink stalls for the Riverdeck in New York’s Seaport District.
+Characterized by complementary curves that appear to fit together like puzzle pieces, patrons enjoy views of both the Brooklyn Bridge and East River.

-During the design process, the project was initially conceived from a solid block that was split by a sinuous curve in order to achieve two volumes.
-One half, “Over,” provided shade while “Under” sloped downward to create a bench.
-Both were topped with by a green acrylic roof that filtered the light and alluded to the Heineken beer the kiosks served.
+During the design process, the project was initially conceived from a solid block that was split by a sinuous curve to achieve two volumes.
+One half, “Over,” provides shade while “Under” slopes downward to create a bench.
+Both are topped with a green acrylic roof that filters the light and alludes to the Heineken beer the kiosks serves.

-Standing at 10 feet tall, each piece was comprised of 800 aluminum cylinders covered in a powder-coat finish.
+Standing at 10 feet tall, each piece is comprised of 800 aluminum cylinders covered in a powder-coat finish.
 The individual parts were bolted together to create the exterior shell that could stand on its own with an internal frame.
-The top was covered in an acrylic, green awning.
-From inside, the effect was a bespoke lighting installation varying in multiple hues, shapes, and depths resulting from the angled curvature cut into the tubes’ ends.
+From inside, the effect is a bespoke lighting installation varying in multiple hues, shapes, and depths resulting from the angled curvature cut into the tubes’ ends.